Africa Cup of Nations 2021 Group A preview

 |Nickname: Walia Ibex

-Kabel Moges (BBC Amharic journalist): After nine years away, Afcon 2021 is a great opportunity for coach Wubetu Abate and his squad to show what Ethiopia, one of the founding members of Caf, has to offer.
+Kaleb Moges (BBC Amharic journalist): After nine years away, Afcon 2021 is a great opportunity for coach Wubetu Abate and his squad to show what Ethiopia, one of the founding members of Caf, has to offer.

 Abate is the mastermind behind Ethiopia's eye-catching one-touch football.
 Midfield maestro Shemelis Bekele and captain Getaneh Kebede lead the squad while young star Abubeker Nasir, the top scorer in the 2020-21 Ethiopian Premier League, is one to keep an eye on.